Keshia Knight Pulliam: ‘Cosby’ Star Says White Lactation Expert Avoided Contact

 “That’s when I stopped her — I said, ‘Ma’am, I have excellent insurance but thank you.'”

 Shayla chimed in and took note of the LS’s strange behavior in the room.
-She pointed out the woman’s apprehension about wanting to help Keisha.
+She pointed out the woman’s apprehension about wanting to help Keshia.
 Pulliam agreed and recalled the woman not wanting to touch her body to demonstrate proper breastfeeding.

 “Like, she didn’t want to touch me.
 Lactation specialists … literally will, like, guide your boob, show you how to hold it, put it in the baby’s mouth.
 This lady was not trying to touch my little brown boobie.”